MicrosoftDocs/power-automate-docs/articles/android.md

 ## Manage approvals

 The approvals feature allows you to manage your approval requests while you’re away from your desk.

+You can approve or reject a request directly from the **Approvals** screen.
+Alternatively, to view more details of an approval request, tap the verticle (**…**) next to a request and select **Details**.

 ![Screenshot of a list of approval requests.](media/android/manage-approvals-1.png "List of approval requests")

-To view details of an approval request, select a request and tap **Approvals** on the **Approvals** screen.
+In the following example, you can see the additional details, comments, and attachments.
 Select **Approve** or **Reject**.

 ![Screenshot of manage approvals.](media/android/manage-approvals.png "Approval details")

 ## Send and receive push notifications

 The notifications feature allows you to send and receive push notifications.
-To get to to the **Notifications** screen, tap the bell icon in the **Instant flows** screen.
+To get to the **Notifications** screen, tap the bell icon in the app header.

 ![Screenshot of push notifications icon.](media/android/notifications-1.png "Notifications icon")

 When you tap the bell icon, you'll see a list of recent notifications and flow alerts.
-If you've used the previous Power Automate mobile app version, you know these as activity feeds.
+If you've used the previous Power Automate mobile app version, you know this as Activity Feed.

 ![Screenshot of a push notification.](media/android/notifications.png "Notifications")